MayankParkar/Travel-List/README.md

     - Number of Items
 - Mark items as visited or planned
 - Search and filter items based on various criteria
-- User-friendly interface with visually appealing design
+- User-friendly interface with a visually appealing design
 - Responsive design for optimal viewing on different devices

 **Installation**